Engine knocking: Knock prediction

 Since the avoidance of knocking combustion is so important to development engineers, a variety of simulation technologies have been developed which can identify engine design or operating conditions in which knock might be expected to occur.
 This then enables engineers to design ways to mitigate knocking combustion whilst maintaining a high thermal efficiency.

 Since the onset of knock is sensitive to the in-cylinder pressure, temperature and autoignition chemistry associated with the local mixture compositions within the combustion chamber, simulations which account for all of these aspects have thus proven most effective in determining knock operating limits and enabling engineers to determine the most appropriate operating strategy.

 Knock control

-The objective of knock control strategies is to attempt to optimize the trade-off between protecting the engine from damaging knock events and maximizing the engine's output torque.
+The objective of knock control is to attempt to optimize the trade-off between protecting the engine from damaging knock events and maximizing the engine's output torque.
 Knock events are an independent random process.
 It is impossible to design knock controllers in a deterministic platform.
 A single time history simulation or experiment of knock control methods are not able to provide a repeatable measurement of controller's performance because of the random nature of arriving knock events.
 Therefore, the desired trade-off must be done in a stochastic framework which could provide a suitable environment for designing and evaluating different knock control strategies performances with rigorous statistical properties.